SteveHodge/assistantdm/readme.txt

 * Clean up grid references before A0
 * Allow grid references to be entered for element x/y coordinates in ui
 * BUG "reset" button caused index out of bounds error in RemoteImageDisplay
+* Drawing lines should optionally add walls and/or allow editing of walls elements

 ---=== CODE STRUCTURE ===---
  camera - camera panel ui and functionality